Breaking Bad: Season 1 (2008)

-The first season was originally intended to be nine episodes, but due to the 2007–2008 Writers Guild of America strike only seven episodes were filmed.
-It ran from January 20 to March 9, 2008.
+Walter White is diagnosed with inoperable lung cancer after passing out in a car wash.
+Realizing he doesn't have enough money to pay for treatment, and after going on a drug bust with his brother-in-law DEA agent, Hank, Walt resorts to cooking crystal meth.
+He decides to team up with his former student, Jesse.
+Jesse obtains an R.V. to cook in from his friend, Combo, while Walt devises a revolutionary formula using unregulated chemicals, creating a highly pure product tinted blue.
+Walt's wife Skyler does some researching and finds out about Jesse's history with drugs, and confronts him after Walt creates a fake confession that Jesse dealt him cannabis.

-Walter, diagnosed with inoperable lung cancer, conspires with Jesse to cook crystal meth to pay for his treatment and provide financial security for his family.
-Jesse secures an R.V. to cook in, while Walter devises a revolutionary formula using unregulated chemicals, creating a highly pure product tinted blue.
-After a run-in with the Mexican cartel, Walter adopts the pseudonym "Heisenberg" and trades his "blue sky" meth with psychotic drug lord Tuco Salamanca.
-The DEA and Hank, Walt's brother-in-law, become aware of Heisenberg's presence in the drug trade and begin investigating.
+After a run-in with the Mexican cartel, Walt adopts the pseudonym "Heisenberg" and trades his "blue sky" meth with psychotic drug lord Tuco.
+Hank, along with the rest of the DEA, become aware of Heisenberg's presence in the drug trade and begin investigating.